stuartsierra/lazytest/README.md

     (success? (random-addition))
     ;;=> true

-Multiple Test Cases can be combined into Test Suites with defsuite.
+Multiple Test Cases can be combined into Test Suites with `defsuite`.
 Test Suites can also be run as functions:

     (deftest failure "This test always fails." [] (= 1 0))